wepay/signer-php/README.md

 ## Deploying

-The `Makefile` (yes, `Makefile`) has a series of commands to simplify the development and deployment process.
+1. The `Makefile` (yes, `Makefile`) has a series of commands to simplify the development and deployment process.
+1. Also install [Chag](https://github.com/mtdowling/chag).
+This is used for managing the CHANGELOG and annotating the Git release correctly.

 ### `make`